erikh/yaib/README.md

     and displaying new stats.
 It is specified in [fancy duration format](https://docs.rs/fancy-duration/latest/fancy_duration/struct.FancyDuration.html)
     which you can read more about at that link.
--   `pages` is a list of pages to flip through, and is unsupported and planned in the future.
-Merely fill out the first page via a YAML list of block items with the following properties:
+-   `pages` is a list of pages to flip through.
+Each page consists of a list of items:
     -   `name` is the name of the block.
 It is required, and must be unique for all blocks.
     -   `icon` is the short initial clickable content.
 Not supported on static values.
 If not provided, it will display the formatted content always.